 The Nasuni Operations Center (NOC) represents the nervous system of the Nasuni solution.
 It’s through the NOC that the entire network of Nasuni Edge Appliances and Cloud Storage is monitored and managed.
 Staffed with our best engineers and 24×7 support team, the NOC ensures every aspect of the system is running at optimal performance.

 In addition, the NOC is the data hub of Nasuni – collecting feedback from physical and virtual edge appliances as often as every minute – and allows our support team to identify, diagnose and resolve issues before they impact production environments.
-This kind of proactive support is a hallmark of the Nasuni solution and has produced unique capabilities like our Cloud-to-Cloud migrations.

 All communication between NMC instances and edge appliances flow through the Nasuni Operations Center and the cloud.
 Even if physical or virtual edge appliances are offline or unavailable, the NOC will queue up commands and deliver them as edge appliances come back online.
 This way, Nasuni Edge Appliances and NMC do not need to be directly connected, increasing the ability to effectively manage hundreds of edge appliances spread throughout the globe.